Select Page

 In order to get up to date information about GSMOL-sponsored bills for 2024, GSMOL members should subscribe to the Legislative bulletin “This Week at the Capitol” by clicking on the button that says “Subscribe to our Legislative Email Bulletin” in the sidebar to the right.
 This weekly email bulletin, paid for by GSMOL members’ dues, is a benefit of membership in our organization.

-Bills Signed Into Law
+Bills GSMOL Supported, Signed into Law

 SB 1408 (Roth) Mobilehome Parks: Vehicle Removal